 - 1. Pixel intensities from the entire image - 2.
 Edge points derived from any edge detector, either thresholded or not.
 Sometimes when it is important to be more invariant to shape and scale, edge fragments that are joined in a Y or T are used. - 3.
 Operator-outlined objects: e.g., objects are taken to be ellipses, and the ellipses are matched from one modality to another. - 4.
 Principal axes, or axis of bilateral symmetry this might be useful for medical images which are quite left-right symmetric.
 In some modalities, this axis of symmetry can be found easily without user interaction. - 5.
-Reference points = landmark points = tiepoints
+Operator-selected reference points (landmark points, tiepoints)

-- Manually selected landmark points: labor intensive but more reliable. - Extrinsic versus intrinsic - Interpolation versus Approximation - Global versus Local - The reference points may not be evident in both of the images to be registered.
+- It is labor intensive to select points. - The reference points may not be evident in both of the images to be registered.
 For example, a SPECT image depicting metabolism will not have the same landmark points as an MR image depicting anatomic information, although they could be images of the same region. - Landmark points can also be obtained as centroids of outlined objects.
 Since centroids are an integral calculation, they should be less sensitive to individual point differences.
-Computer can sometimes use segmentation to find objects by itself, and then compute centroid.

-- Not all landmark points are created equal.
+Computer can sometimes use segmentation to find objects by itself, and then compute centroid. - Not all landmark points are created equal.
 Ideally, you want to pick a landmark that is the intersection of two lines, or the tip of a pointy region, or the centroid of a well-defined region, but you don't want to have to use the "top" of a structure as a landmark point, etc. - Registration algorithms which use landmark points will work better if the landmark points are spread out.
 For some images, this is a drawback of the centroid method.
 Many centroids in a medical image will all be near the center of the image.

 The choice of feature space determines what is matched.
 The similarity metric determines how matches are rated.
 Together the feature space and the similarity metric can ignore many types of variations which are not relevant to the proper registration.
-For example, in a very noisy pair of images, the registration algorithm can try to ignore the noise either by using a similarity metric that is robust to noise, or by using a feature space that eliminates the noise (e.g., feature space = high contrast edges).
+For example, in a very noisy pair of images, the registration algorithm can try to ignore the noise either by using a similarity metric that is robust to noise, or by using a feature space that eliminates the noise (e.g., feature space = high contrast edges linked by a global method such as the Hough transform).

-Some possibilities for the search space (the set of transformations):

-The transformation can be either global or local.
+Some possibilities for the search space (the set of transformations): The transformation can be either global or local.